Orange-OpenSource/ods-ios/docs/components/editText.md

 ---
 layout: detail
-title: Edit text
+title: Text edit menu
 description: A system behavior fior text fields branded for Orange
 ---

-### Edit text
+### Text edit menu

-Edit text is available when text field or text editor  is entering in edition mode.
+Text edit menu is available when text field or text editor is entering in edition mode.
 This is not a custom component but just a way to customize the component with coreOrange accent color.

-#### Edit text example
+#### Text edit menu example

 ```swift
     TextField("A text field", text: $textToEdit)